MikeDombo/BirdID/README.md

 The script is a Python version of [phow_caltech101.m][1], a 'one file' example script using the [VLFeat library][6] to train and evaluate an image classifier on the [Caltech-101 data set][4].
 It has been adapted to use a set of images of birds rather than the Caltech 101 image library.

+phow_birdid.py - single-threaded version of script modified from phow_caltech101.py to use our dataset.
+Also exposed a number of potentially modifiable values as command-line arguments.

+phow_validate.py - phow_birdid.py modularized to use methods from birdid_utils.py for feature extraction, training and testing.

+phow_birdid_multi.py - phow_birdid.py with multi-threading capability added.

 Like the original Matlab version this Python script achieves the same (State-of-the-Art in 2008) average accuracy of around 65% as the original file:

 - PHOW features (dense multi-scale SIFT descriptors)